jumpstarter-io/jsc/README.md

 NOTE: Windows users must first install the [Microsoft Visual C++ Compiler for Python 2.7](http://www.microsoft.com/en-us/download/details.aspx?id=44266) and [Python 2.7x for Windows](https://www.python.org/downloads/) (jsc is not compatible with Python 3)

+NOTE: Users of Ubuntu (and possibly other Debian based distros) will need to install the python-dev package via apt-get

 # Run
 See jsc -h for list of arguments.
 We recommend that you add your ssh public key on Jumpstarter.